UM Museum of Natural History Closing

 The UM Museum of Natural History will officially close in the Ruthven building on December 31, 2017 with two New Years Eve Celebrations.

-That evening, the museum will officially close with an adults-only Last Night at the Museum including a midnight farewell toast.
+On New Years Eve, the museum will officially close with an adults-only Last Night at the Museum including a midnight farewell toast.

 Operational Changes in 2017